galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .hands_on}

-In the 'Prediction files' collection there must be a file containing predictions of the probability of the presence of each taxon for each environmental pixel (latitude, longitude) for each the occurrence files you entered.
+In the 'Prediction files' collection there must be a file containing predictions of the probability of the presence of each taxon for each environmental pixel (latitude, longitude) for each occurrence file you entered.

 In the collection 'Validation files' there must be a file containing for each taxon the validation metrics of the associated model.